 Exactly two months ago today, I presented The Everlasting Hell Challenge which, as of yet, nobody has been able to win.
 A poster on the message board where I first presented the challenge asked me to, using the exact same criteria as my original challenge, try to prove Universal Reconciliation.
 The challenge presented to me was:

-Demonstrate convincingly that the idea that “everybody has been (or eventually will be) reconciled or saved by Christ” is a much clearer teaching in Scripture than the idea that “the punishment for those who die without putting their faith in Jesus Christ alone to save them (apart from any works) is everlasting.”
+Demonstrate convincingly that the idea that “everybody has been (or eventually will be) reconciled or saved by Christ’s death for our sins, and subsequent entombment and resurrection” is a much clearer teaching in Scripture than the idea that “the punishment for those who die without putting their faith in what Christ did alone to save them (apart from any works) is everlasting.”
 You must not contradict any other parts of Scripture or any other of your own theological positions in order to demonstrate this.

 I decided to take the challenge, and the following is what I came up with:

 So is there anything in Scripture that might suggest Annihilation, and if so does it seem to be a stronger argument than for UR?
 The only passage that I’m aware of that might suggest annihilation for those who die without putting their faith in Jesus Christ alone to save them (apart from any works) is 2 Thessalonians 1:8-9, “In flaming fire taking vengeance on them that know not God, and that obey not the gospel of our Lord Jesus Christ: Who shall be punished with everlasting destruction from the presence of the Lord, and from the glory of his power” (King James Version).
-Of course when we look at that passage in a more literal translation we see it translated as, “in flaming fire, giving vengeance to those not knowing God, and to those not obeying the good news of our Lord Jesus Christ; who shall suffer justice — destruction age-during — from the face of the Lord, and from the glory of his strength” (Young’s Literal Translation), so even that passage might not support Annihilation if we go by the YLT since it seems like the destruction might only last until the end of the age (or ages) rather than forever according to that translation.
+Of course when we look at that passage in a more literal translation we see it translated as, “in flaming fire, giving vengeance to those not knowing God, and to those not obeying the good news of our Lord Jesus Christ; who shall suffer justice — destruction age-during — from the face of the Lord, and from the glory of his strength” (Young’s Literal Translation; another literal translation, the Concordant Literal Version, says “eonian extermination” instead of “destruction age-during”), so even that passage doesn’t really seem to support Annihilation if we take the original Greek literally since it seems like the destruction might only last until the end of the age (or ages) or eon (or eons) rather than forever according to those translations.

 So while that seems to eliminate ET as an option, and leaves Annihilation as a possible option, we still need to consider whether Scripture suggests the idea of UR at all, and if so does it seem to point more strongly towards UR than it does towards Annihilation?
 To be honest I’m not even sure where to begin here, there are so many passages in Scripture that seem to indicate UR.
 I’ll just post a few of these passages, along with my thoughts on some of them, but if you want to see a extended list (and not even necessarily an exhaustive list at that) of passages that seem to point us towards UR you can read them here: The Ultimate Redemptive Purposes of God: Scriptures Concerning the Reconciliation of All Things.